 Anaesthesia itself entails a degree of risk, some of which has been outlined.
 Rare and unusual problems can occur as a result of surgery and anaesthesia.
+Your anaesthetist will visit you in hospital before the procedure and you will have the opportunity to discuss the effects, possible complications, and any concerns you may have concerning your anaesthetic before proceeding with the procedure.

-If you are concerned about the potential for complications or the advantages and disadvantages of a decision to proceed with surgery, from an anaesthetic view point, you may prefer to discuss your situation with the anaesthetist before admission to hospital.
+If you are concerned about the potential for complications or the advantages and disadvantages of a decision to proceed with surgery, from an anaesthetic view point, you may prefer to discuss that with the anaesthetist before admission to hospital.